General-101/Halo-Asset-Blender-Development-Toolset/README.md

    * [WRL to OBJ](https://github.com/csauve/mek/blob/wrl-to-obj-colors/tools_misc/wrl_to_obj.py)

  * Discord user MercyMoon#3864
-   * For developing a Halo materials tool Helper scripts in the toolset.
+   * For developing the Halo materials tool Helper scripts in the toolset.

  * Discord user Fulsy#1228
    * For some modifications done to the WaltzStreet version the script was based on.